alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 First we import all our dependencies:

-- Express: handles web server logic
+- `express`: handles web server logic
-- compression: assists with optimizing the delivery of our API
+- `compression`: assists with optimizing the delivery of our API
-- body-parser: helps with parsing request body info
+- `body-parser`: helps with parsing request body info
-- lusca: support with app security
+- `lusca`: support with app security
-- cors: for helping to define CORS policy
+- `cors`: for helping to define CORS policy
-- mongoose: used as the ODM
+- `mongoose`: used as the ODM, or <a href="https://devcenter.heroku.com/articles/nodejs-mongoose" target="_blank">_object-data modeling_</a> library

-After including our supporting libraries, we pull in the MongoDB URI environment variable from our secrets module, as well as all controllers to connect them to our desired routes.
+After including our supporting libraries, we pull in the MongoDB URI environment variable from our secrets module and establish the connection.
+We also include our middleware for CORS policy, xss protection, compression, and other useful presets.

+Finally, we hook in our controllers and connect them to our desired routes.
+We'll define the details of the handlers in the next section.

 To launch the server, we just need to write some code that opens a socket and listens for requests.
 We'll define that logic in our _server.ts_ file.